 Follow the guidelines established by your instructor.
-Cost is $20 for the first hour, $10 for each additional hour.
+Cost is $25 per test session.
 This fee is waived if you are testing for any Wisconsin technical college classes.
 A photo ID will be required for all testing appointments.

 In order to serve students as well as possible, test proctoring practices at Western Technical College are aligned with recognized best practices in educational assessment.
 Test proctoring practices are also aligned with Western’s need to utilize institutional resources in an efficient, cost-effective manner.

 Western’s adjunct faculty members may request that the Assessment Center or RLC staff proctor make-up tests due to student absence.
 To request adjunct faculty proctor services follow the steps below:

 - Adjunct faculty should complete a Proctor Request Form and submit the form to the Assessment Center (email@example.com) or the specified Regional Location and